 CHEMISTRY

-Applicants are asked to submit electronically to http://apply.interfolio.com/128328 a cover letter; curriculum vitae; statement of teaching philosophy, including their philosophy of teaching a diverse student body; detailed description of research plans; and the contact information for three confidential references.
-Applications received by September 8, 2023, will receive full consideration, and review of applications will continue until the position is filled.
-Questions may be directed to Professor David E. Hansen, chair of the search committee, at dehansen@amherst.edu.
+Applicants are asked to submit electronically to http://apply.interfolio.com/138465 a cover letter; a curriculum vitae; a statement of teaching philosophy, including philosophy of teaching a diverse student body; and the contact information for three confidential references.
+Applications received by February 1, 2024, will receive full consideration, and review of applications will continue until the position is filled.
+Questions may be directed to Professor Mark D. Marshall, co-chair of the Department of Chemistry, at mdmarshall@amherst.edu.

 Amherst College is an equal opportunity employer and encourages persons of all genders, persons of color, and persons with disabilities to apply.
 The college is committed to enriching its educational experience and its culture through the diversity of its faculty, administration, and staff.